aurelia/framework/doc/article/en-US/a-production-setup.md

 ```

 > Info
 > Don't want to use jspm?
 No problem.
-All Aurelia packages are available via [Bower](http://bower.io/), GiHub and NPM.
+All Aurelia packages are available via [Bower](http://bower.io/), GitHub and NPM.

 ## [Setting up the Project Structure and Build](aurelia-doc://section/2/version/1.0.0)